Plan Your Shanghai Trip

 3. Eat Xiao Long Bao

-You can’t visit the Bund in Shanghai and not try the real Shanghai soup dumplings!
+You can’t visit the Bund in Shanghai without trying the real Shanghai soup dumplings!
 This is probably the most essential Shanghai must-do on any food lover’s list when planning a trip to Shanghai.

-This restaurants Lai Lai one is my favorite, it is about 25 minutes walking from The Bund (but worth it!).
+This restaurant, Lai Lai One, is my favorite; it is about 25 minutes walking from The Bund (but worth it!).

 Four steamed buns topped with black sesame seeds and chopped green onions are served on a black plate with a side of chili oil dipping sauce. -copyright-moving-jack.
 Com